xhcoding/Nucleus/README.md

 or terminal:

 1. `git clone git@github.com:NucleusPowered/Nucleus.git`
-2. `cd Essence`
+2. `cd Nucleus`
 3. `cp scripts/pre-commit .git/hooks`

-To build Essence, navigate to the source directory and run either:
+To build Nucleus, navigate to the source directory and run either:

 * `./gradlew build` on UNIX and UNIX like systems (including OS X and Linux)
 * `gradlew build` on Windows systems